 Because of this pressure, you can excuse us for being a little vain sometimes.
-Just recently I looked in the mirror and in addition to my (growing) list of imperfections I noticed something new that really set the alarm bells ringing.
-A slight discolouring of my skin that gave the appearance of brown patches around my cheeks and mouth.
+Just recently I looked in the mirror and in addition to my (growing) list of imperfections, I noticed something new that really set the alarm bells ringing.
+A slight discolouring of my skin gave the appearance of brown patches around my cheeks and mouth.

 “It sounds like an exotic dish!”
 I replied.
 “Is it treatable because these days when I look in the mirror the only thing that jumps out and slaps me in the face is this…melasma!”

 With 25 years of experience behind her and a proven track record that has drawn the rich and the famous to her treatment rooms, I knew that if Esther didn’t have an answer then no one would.

 “I would suggest a 3-session course in Fraxel.”